Set the FC or UTA/UTA2 configuration on node3

 Configure FC ports on node3

-If node3 has FC ports, either onboard or on an FC adapter, you must set port configurations on the node before you bring it into service because the ports are not preconfigured.
-If the ports are not configured, you might experience a disruption in service.
+If node3 has FC ports, either onboard or on an add-on FC adapter, you must set port configurations on the node before you bring it into service because the ports are not preconfigured when the systems are shipped.
+If you don't configure the ports, you might experience a disruption in service.

 You must have the values of the FC port settings from node1 that you saved in the section Prepare the nodes for upgrade.